Dependable Wireless Connectivity for the Society in Motion

 - Innovative technologies (mmWave transmission and ad-hoc networks)

 - Network architectures (heterogeneous networks and distributed antenna systems)

-Together with a strong and competitive team of cooperating industrial partners, consisting of A1 Telekom Austria AG, Kathrein-Werke KG and Nokia Solutions and Networks, we will exploit obtained results and insights to realize our vision of a wirelessly connected Society in Motion.
+Together with a strong and competitive team of cooperating industrial partners, consisting of A1 Telekom Austria AG, Kathrein-Werke KG, Nokia Solutions and Networks and ÖBB Infrastruktur AG, we will exploit obtained results and insights to realize our vision of a wirelessly connected Society in Motion.
 Our research work is publicly funded by the Austrian Federal Ministry of Science, Research and Economy.